-We all have people in our lives who are important to us.
+We all have people in our lives who are special to us.

 We are all on this ride called life together.
-Ultimately what happens to your neighbor does affect you.
-The greater the distance the more subtle the impact but it is still there nonetheless.
+What happens to your neighbor does affect you.
+The greater the distance the more subtle the impact but it is still there, nonetheless.
 You can do what most people do and avoid or criticize the situation or you can try and make a positive difference in someone else’s life when they need you (especially when it is difficult to do so).
-It’s a good idea to remember that life has a way of humbling us all.
+It’s important to remember that life has a way of humbling us all.